just-modeling/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ### v2.8.x ➞ v2.9.0

+## *(new feature)* Reworked `authentication_policy` resource
+In this version we reworked the [authentication_policy] resource.
+This includes adding missing features.
+Note that this resource is not yet stable.
+We are planning to mark it as stable in the upcoming months.

+### Missing values
+We added missing values to the following fields:
+- `authentication_methods` now allows setting `PROGRAMMATIC_ACCESS_TOKEN` and `WORKLOAD_IDENTITY`, references https://github.com/snowflakedb/terraform-provider-snowflake/issues/4006,
+- `client_types` now allows setting ``, references https://github.com/snowflakedb/terraform-provider-snowflake/issues/3391.

 ## *(new feature)* New authentication options for Oauth with Client Credentials and Oauth with Authorization Code flows

 We added new `OAUTH_CLIENT_CREDENTIALS` and `OAUTH_AUTHORIZATION_CODE` options to the `authenticator` field in the provider.
 Additionally, the provider has new fields that directly pass the values to the Go driver: